-We were still writing and publishing in bulk, but articles were now in the 300-word range, included in-line imagery, several external links and one or two internal links.
+We were still writing and publishing in bulk, but articles were now in the 300-word range, including in-line imagery, several external links and one or 2 internal links.

 Additionally, the idea of “quality over quantity” hit the marketplace, and we represented that on our blog, a transition that continues to this day.

-In general, blog articles grew slightly longer in length and one can observe a subtle shift in how we spoke to our target audience.
-It’s also clear that our service offerings were changing, too.
-Video and social media were now part of our product catalog, and content marketing was no longer exclusively defined by written copy; it was video, graphics, paid ads, data insights and social promotion.
+In general, blog articles grew slightly longer in length and there was a subtle shift in how we spoke to our target audience.
+Our service offerings were changing, too.
+Video and social media were now part of our product catalog.
+Content marketing was no longer exclusively defined by written copy; it was video, graphics, paid ads, data insights and social promotion.

-As seen above, embedded in this article were six custom graphs, two pull quotes and H2 subheads.
+Embedded in this article were 6 custom graphs, 2 pull quotes and H2 subheads.
 Progress had materialized in a big way.

 In 2013, our video blog product went mainstream for us and our clients.
 These short 1-2-minute videos turned regular news stories into easy-to-follow visual assets.

-You can also clearly tell we were big into informing readers of the specific type of information they would be consuming before they clicked, as evidenced by the heavy usage of brackets in titles.
+You can also tell we were big into informing readers of the specific type of information they would consume before they clicked — as evidenced by the heavy usage of brackets in titles.
 Here are three examples all from the same day, April 23, 2013: